Getting here

 Airports

 Thassos does not have its own airport but is well served by Kavala Airport (Megas Alexandros) which is situated just 17 kilometres from Keramoti port.
 Kavala is mainly for charter flights during the summer from all over Europe but does have a twice daily connection service to Athens International Airport.
 Alternatively Thessaloniki, just two hours away from Kavala, has a full international airport which also benefits from several budget airlines which use it.
-Car hire is simple and the journey to Kavala/Keramoti is straightforward using the wonderful Odos Ignatia (E90).
+Car hire is simple and the journey to Kavala/Keramoti is straightforward using the wonderful Odos Egnatia (E90).
 Alternatively you can catch the coach from Thessaloniki to Kavala which runs on the hour, the express service takes 2 hours and the normal coach 2 and a half hours.

 General

-As mentioned above, Thassos is fortunate in that it is very close to the Odos Ignatia (European E90) which is a super highway built to provide a backbone across the north of Greece.
+As mentioned above, Thassos is fortunate in that it is very close to the Odos Egnatia (European E90) which is a super highway built to provide a backbone across the north of Greece.
 It runs from Igoumenitsa on the western Ionian Coast of Greece to Alexandroupolis on the east Aegean coast, close to the Turkish border.
 The E90 has good links to the south of Greece and all of the Balkan countries.